george-hawkins/mjx-donkey-car/README.md

 * Flying Tech order (ESC) arrived 22 Nov.
 * U-Angel-1988 order (turnbuckle wrench and FS-X8B RX) arrived 23 Nov.
 There was some kind of residue on the wrench (I presume left behind from manufacturing) that could be cleaned off.
 The finish isn't perfect but is fine.
 Some of the store pictures show it branded as Huoy (a known brand typically priced higher than this item) and in others it appears as Havcybin.
 Mine came with the Havcybin branding.
 * Wellsold order (MJX ESC, servo and other parts) arrived on 27 Nov (and came very well packed in bubble-wrap).
+* The FlySky GT5 orderd from RC Fun City arrived on 30 Dec, 2023 - it was orderd on the same day (Nov 12th) as the turnbuckle from U-Angel-1988, the turnbuckle arrived from China 11 days later but the GT5 took 18 days to arrive from a AliExpress warehouse in France (and, unlike AliExpress shipments from China, it didn't come with the proper shipping invoice and I had to provide the necessary details).
+So, maybe EU warehouses work well for other EU countries but for neighboring countries like Switzerland (on the basis of this sample size of one) they offer a negative advantage in terms of shipping speed compared to China.
+* WeAct ESP32 arrived 5 Dec.
+* Skyquist Emax Servo and GPS mast arrived 5 Dec.
+* FeiYing RC Store 2S balance lead extenders and Matek buzzer arrived 5 Dec.
+* U-Angel-1988 Foxeer GPS and GPS mast arrived 5 Dec.
+* Lilygo patch antenna, ESP32 breakout and modules arrived 5 Dec.